huggingface/blog/winning-aimo-progress-prize.md

 ## Good data is all you need

 In terms of the dataset, we have extensively referred to DeepSeek Math and other scholars' approaches, scaling them up significantly.
 This has resulted in a fine-tuned dataset of approximately one million problem-solution pairs, covering topics from high school mathematics to competition-level mathematics.
-This dataset will be fully open-sourced over the next few weeks.
+This dataset will be fully open-sourced over the next few weeks, potentially with larger models to see how well our recipe scales.
 Please refer to our upcoming dataset technical report for details on the dataset construction.
 When it comes to the progress prize, we have built two datasets so to finetune our model.

-- numina-dataset.
+### Chain of Thought

     This dataset consists of one million problems, each with solutions written in a Chain of Thought manner.
 The sources of the dataset range from Chinese high school math exercises to US and international mathematics olympiad competition problems.
 The data were primarily collected from online exam paper PDFs and mathematics discussion forums.